A Systematic Literature Review on Explainability for Machine/Deep Learning-based Software Engineering Research: RQ :: What types of AI4SE studies have been explored for explainability?

-\textbf{Code Search.} Code search is the \emph{text-to-code} task of retrieving source code that meets users' natural language queries from a large codebase.
-Deep learning-based approaches, which maps query/code to feature embeddings and measures their similarity, has become the leading paradigm for code search.
-However, due to the lack of relevant explanatory information, it is time-consuming and labor-intensive for developers to understand the ranked list of candidate code snippets.
+\textbf{Others.} Apart from the above tasks, a number of studies applied XAI techniques on other research topics for improving AI-assisted software development.
+For instance, code search aims to retrieve source code that meets users' natural language queries from a large codebase.
 Wang et al. \cite{10.1145/3593800} proposed an explainable code search tool, namely XCoS, to bridge the knowledge gap between the query and candidate code snippets.
 Based on the background knowledge graph extracted from Wikidata and Wikipedia, XCoS provided conceptual association paths, relevant descriptions, and additional suggestions, as explanations.
 Furthermore, it designed an interactive User Interface (UI) which organized explanatory information in the form of trees to help developers intuitively understand the rationale behind the search results.
+Huang et al. \cite{DBLP:journals/tse/HuangLXZPXL24} designed a novel knowledge-aware HumanAI dialogue agent to interact with developers and return APIs with relevance explanation and extended knowledge.